-Action 7.4.2.a: Conduct a study of the economic impacts of the county's agricultural industry.
+Action 7.4.2.a: Conduct a study of the economic impacts of the county's agricultural business.
 Identify future trends and opportunities to remain competitive in food production and distribution.
+NO CHANGE

-Action 7.4.2.b: Develop a strategic plan that builds upon the Agricultural Reserve to engage culinary entrepreneurs, leading food research organizations and high-tech rural and urban farmers in food-based innovation and self-reliance in food production.
+Action 7.4.2.b: Develop a strategic plan to engage culinary entrepreneurs, leading food research organizations and high-tech rural and urban farmers in food-based innovation and self-reliance in food production.
+NO CHANGE

 Policy 7.4.3: Support and enhance policies that provide opportunities for new farmers who want to own and operate their own farms in the county.
+NO CHANGE

 Action 7.4.3.a: Connect students with growers and producers in the Agricultural Reserve and with relevant federal and state agencies to help develop a talent pipeline for sustainable agriculture and the biosciences industry.
+NO CHANGE

 Policy 7.4.4: Increase public awareness of the agricultural, environmental and economic benefits of the Agricultural Reserve and better connect communities throughout the county to this vital resource through public education and outreach, school programs, and fostering agritourism and ecotourism.
+NO CHANGE

-Policy 7.4.5: Provide residential communities in the Agricultural Reserve with adequate infrastructure and services in a way that preserves the agricultural heritage and the unique character of this resource and supports the needs of evolving agricultural practices.
+Policy 7.4.5: Provide residential communities in the Agricultural Reserve with adequate public facilities and services that preserve the agricultural heritage and the unique character of this resource and supports the needs of evolving agriculture.

 Action 7.4.5.a: Identify opportunities for co-location of public services in a compact form to connect rural communities with improved access to resources that support health, safety and well-being.
+NO CHANGE